 The book can be used in many different ways.
 You can read the whole book, or you can look up the answers to questions you have right now.
-Jumping around in the book to read about things that interest you is o.k. too.
+Jumping around in the book to read about things that interest you is okay too.
 The Table of Contents will help get you started.

-If you have any questions or need additional information, please talk to your caseworker, care provider, Court Appointed Special Advocate (CASA), Guardian Ad Litem, mentor or other adult you trust.
+If you have any questions or need additional information, please talk to your caseworker, Youth Transition Specialist, care provider, Court Appointed Special Advocate (CASA), Guardian Ad Litem, mentor, or another adult you trust.